-- Identify each appropriate State or Federal agency the Applicant has contacted for land acquisition issues and provide a summary of the required arrangements; ACE has not contacted any State or Federal agency pertaining to land acquisition as we anticipate the - Include copies of all submitted permit applications and any issued approvals and permits; and ACE has not yet submitted any permit applications and has not been issued any approvals or permits.
+- Identify all applicable Federal and State statutes and regulations and municipal code requirements, with the names of the Federal, State, and local agencies to contact for compliance; - Please see Attachment ACE-7 Permitting Requirements. - Submit a land use compatibility / consistency matrix to identify local zoning laws and the consistency of applicant's activities in each local jurisdiction; This is an Option 1a proposal anticipated to be wholly contained in an existing ACE easements and rights-of-way.
+The scope of this question may not be applicable as the parcels that will be impacted are already zoned for this type of activity. - Identify each appropriate State or Federal agency the Applicant has contacted for land acquisition issues and provide a summary of the required arrangements; ACE has not contacted any State or Federal agency pertaining to land acquisition as we anticipate the project to be wholly contained in an existing ACE easements and rights-of-way. - Include copies of all submitted permit applications and any issued approvals and permits; and ACE has not yet submitted any permit applications and has not been issued any approvals or permits.
 Upon selection of this project by the BPU and PJM, ACE intends to initiate the work needed to submit all required permit applications. - Include copies of all filings made to any other regulatory or governmental administrative agency including, but not limited to, any compliance filings or any inquiries by these agencies.
 ACE has not submitted filing with any regulatory or governmental administrative agency pertaining to the project.